Ergosign/storybook-addon-pseudo-states/README.md

-# Stroybook Addon Pseudo States
+# Storybook Addon Pseudo States

-Stroybook Addon Pseudo States allows you to automatically display pseudo states (and attribute states) of a component in Storybook's preview area.
+Storybook Addon Pseudo States allows you to automatically display pseudo states (and attribute states) of a component in Storybook's preview area.

 This is how it look like: